Advancing Large-Scale Electrolyzer Safety

 Electrolyzer safety is becoming increasingly important as the industry undergoes significant change to meet the growing demand for hydrogen production at scale.
 Several notable examples of new large-scale electrolyzer projects include:

-Europe's largest PEM green energy electrolyzer near Cologne Germany
+- Europe’s largest PEM green hydrogen electrolyzer by Shell near Cologne, Germany

 Shifts in Electrolysis Industry to Keep Up with Demand